 By implementing a single activity or set of repetitive performances, I seek to direct attention to barely perceptible change.
 While certain actions are embodied and discernible within the material, others remain more reticent.
 The correlation between the private performance, its observation, and the presentation of an outcome can be ambiguous.
 The temporal and sometimes precarious manifestation of this process can be vulnerable in its emergence.

 I am interested in the anticipation created by the potential for the work to change, collapse, or become unstable and the interplay between chance and intention.
-The experience of a particular moment within the work acts as an invitation to imagine that which escapes measurement or perception.
+The experience of a particular moment within the work is an invitation to imagine that which escapes measurement or perception.
 The observable is merely a small part of what occurs.